-Dr. Meyers is Professor of Radiology and Neurological Surgery at Columbia University and Co-Director of Neuroendovascular Services at New York Presbyterian Hospital.
-Dr. Meyers treats vascular disorders of the brain and spinal cord using minimally-invasive, image-guided techniques.
-Using state-of-the-art technology and working with a multi-disciplinary team, many vascular diseases of the head and neck, brain, and spine can be effectively treated without conventional surgery.
-Dr. Meyers is a Magna Cum Laude graduate of Harvard University, an Alpha Omega Alpha graduate of Case Western Reserve School of Medicine.
-He received post-graduate training in surgery, radiology, and neuroradiology at the University of Cincinnati Medical Center, and interventional neuroradiology/endovascular neurosurgery at the University of Calfornia at San Francisco.
-Areas of academic interest and research include cerebral aneurysms and arteriovenous malformations, cerebrovascular blood flow regulation, intracranial and extracranial revascularization therapy.
+Dr. Meyers is a magna cum laude graduate of Harvard University and an Alpha Omega Alpha graduate of Case Western Reserve School of Medicine.
+He received postgraduate training in surgery, radiology, and neuroradiology at the University of Cincinnati Medical Center, and interventional neuroradiology/endovascular neurosurgery at the University of California at San Francisco.
+His areas of academic interest and research include cerebral aneurysms and arteriovenous malformations, cerebrovascular blood flow regulation, and intracranial and extracranial revascularization therapy.

 “The Making of a Neurointerventionalist: Dr. Philip Meyers”

 You have added pages to your clipboard.
 Please log in or create an account to share them or use later.

 You are now being taken to Columbia Neurosurgery's site dedicated to the spine.